What are you looking for?

 • A dark dystopian novel of a blighted world that is searching and hopeful, despite the evidence.
 A masterpiece of American literature.

 Readers can choose to read all or some of the books and journey with us as we open up the texts’ timeless and timely themes.
-In an age of both anxiety and optimism about the rapid pace of development in science and technology – perhaps most especially AI – we’ll examine how Christians and non-Christians might engage these perennial questions and ideas with a view to synthesizing both Faith and Science.
+In an age of both anxiety and optimism about the rapid pace of development in science and technology – perhaps most especially AI – we’ll examine how Christians and non-Christians might engage these perennial questions and ideas with a view to synthesizing both Faith and Science, and confronting our tendencies toward despair with hope.

 For Catholics, the end of the world can be understood in at least two ways.
 More than merely an apocalyptic cataclysm, there’s something far more vital, foundational, and hopeful.
 Join us this summer for a book club that, despite the topic, is about learning how to cultivate hope, peace, and tranquility of heart in the midst of the anxieties of our beautiful, yet broken and battered world.